-Ingoldisthorpe is a village located between Snettisham and Dersingham in the borough of Kings Lynn and West Norfolk.
-Located to the North of the Sandringham Estate, the village forms part of a string of coastal settlements stretching from Kings Lynn in the South to Hunstanton in the North, on the edge of The Wash.
+Ingoldisthorpe is a village between Snettisham and Dersingham in the borough of Kings Lynn and West Norfolk.
+Located to the north of the Sandringham Estate, the village forms part of a string of coastal settlements stretching from Kings Lynn in the south to Hunstanton in the north, on the edge of The Wash.

-A collaboration with Custom-Build enabler LivedIn, Project Orange was commissioned to design a scheme for 12 dwellings around an existing pond on a green field site on the edge of the village.
-The principle of development of the site had been established through a planning appeal and so the detailed proposals were to form the substance of a reserved matters planning application.
+A collaboration with Custom-Build enabler LivedIn, Project Orange was commissioned to design a scheme for 12 homes around an existing pond on a green field site on the edge of the village.
+The principle of development of the site was established through a planning appeal and so the detailed proposals were to form the substance of a reserved matters planning application.

-The individual house designs vary from three to five bedrooms and incorporate a variety of open-plan and more traditional layout options to support customisation.
-All houses feature steeply pitched roofs with raised gables, substantial chimneys and dormer windows as is typical in the area.
+The homes vary from three- to five-bedrooms and incorporate a variety of open plan and more traditional layout choices.
+All houses feature steeply pitched roofs with raised gables, substantial chimneys, and dormer windows as is typical in the area.

 Elevations combine a palette of locally distinctive carrstone with soft red brick, natural larch or black stained batten on board cladding, and red or black pantiles to roofs.
 These are combined in a variety of ways, allowing buyers to customise the look of their home.